Aristocracy of Norway: Between reformation and absolutism

 Following the abolition of the Norwegian Council of the Kingdom in 1536, which de facto ceased to exist in 1537, the nobility in Norway lost most of its formal political foundation.
 The Danish Council of the Kingdom took over the governing of Norway.
 However, the nobility in Norway, now confined to more administrative and ceremonial functions, continued to take part in the country's official life, especially at homages to new kings.

-Having defeated the aristocratic and besides Roman Catholic resistance in Norway, the King in Copenhagen sought to secure and consolidate his control in the Kingdom.
+Having defeated the aristocratic and besides Roman Catholic resistance in Norway, the king in Copenhagen sought to secure and consolidate his control in the kingdom.
 Strategical actions would further weaken the nobility in Norway.

-First of all, the King sent Danish noblemen to Norway in order to administer the country and to fill civilian and military offices.
+First of all, the king sent Danish noblemen to Norway in order to administer the country and to fill civilian and military offices.
 Norwegian noblemen were deliberately under-represented when new high officials were appointed.
-Whilst this was a part of the King's tactics, also the lack of Norwegian noblemen with qualified education—Norway did not have a university—was a reason for that the King had to send foreigners.
+Whilst this was a part of the king's tactics, also the lack of Norwegian noblemen with qualified education—Norway did not have a university—was a reason why the king had to send foreigners.
 The educational sector was considerably better developed in Sleswick and Holsatia, plus in Germany, so only nobles who sent their children to foreign universities could hope to keep or obtain high offices.

-Secondly, during the 16th century the system of independent, family-possessed estates as power centra, like Austrått, was ultimately replaced in favour of fiefs to which the King himself appointed lords.
-A few Norwegian noblemen were given such fiefs, for example Knight Trond Torleivsson Benkestok, Lord to Bergenhus Fortress, but over time these would find themselves possessed almost exclusively by immigrants.
+Secondly, during the 16th century the system of independent, family-possessed estates as power centres, like Austrått, was ultimately replaced in favour of fiefs to which the king himself appointed lords.
+A few Norwegian noblemen were given such fiefs, for example Knight Trond Torleivsson Benkestok, Lord to Bergenhus Fortress, but over time these came to be held almost exclusively by immigrants.
 Nevertheless, during the 17th century fiefs were transformed into high offices.
-Also they were considered too risky for the King.
+Also they were considered too risky for the king.

-Thirdly, in 1628 the King instituted a national army of soldiers recruited directly from the estate of farmers.
+Thirdly, in 1628 the king instituted a national army of soldiers recruited directly from the estate of farmers.
 At the same time technical development made traditional military methods outdated.
-As a result, the nobility was defunctionalised in this aspect.
+As a result, the nobility lost its military function.

 Absolutism

 In 1660, when Denmark's estates were gathered in Copenhagen, King Frederick III declared military state of emergency and closed the capital city, thus preventing the nobility from boycotting the assembly by leaving.
 The nobility was forced to surrender.
-In the following days, Denmark was transformed from an elective monarchy into an hereditary.
-On 17 October, the 1648 håndfestning was returned to the King, and on 18 October, the King was hailed as an hereditary monarch.
+In the following days, Denmark was transformed from an elective monarchy into a hereditary one.
+On 17 October, the 1648 håndfestning was returned to the king, and on 18 October, the king was hailed as a hereditary monarch.
 On 10 January 1661, the Absolute and Hereditary Monarchy Act (Enevoldsarveregjeringsakten) introduced absolutism.
 In Denmark, the Council of the Kingdom faced the same destiny as the Norwegian Council had done in 1536: abolition.
 The noble monarchy (adelsmonarki) had come to an end.

 Formally a hereditary kingdom since old ages, Norway was not affected by Denmark's transition to the same.
 However, also Norway was affected by absolutism.
 On 7 August 1661 in Christiania, representatives of the Norwegian nobility signed the Sovereignty Act.